 The Google Static Maps API v1 API deprecation period has ended.
 If you are a developer that already has a website using the Google Static Maps API version 1, these upgrade tips should help you port your current site's functionality to the Google Static Maps API version 2.

-Important: Maps for Work customers will have to sign their requests.
-Information on how to sign your request is available in the Maps for Work Web Services guide.
+Important: Google Maps APIs Premium Plan customers will have to sign their requests.
+Information on how to sign your request is available in the Google Maps APIs Premium Plan documentation.

 Instead of specifying